SARA HAWKINS ATTORNEY AT LAW, LLC PRIVACY NOTICE FOR CALIFORNIA CONSUMERS

 Personal information does not include deidentified or aggregated consumer information.

-Sara F. Hawkins Attorney at Law, PC obtains the categories of Personal Information listed above from the following categories of sources:
+Sara Hawkins Attorney at Law, LLC obtains the categories of Personal Information listed above from the following categories of sources:

 - Directly from you.
 For example, from forms you complete or information you provide to us when you interact with us.